 It is not merely a community-driven project: Adobe itself is behind this one.
 Yes, the Adobe.
 Of Photoshop, Illustrator, and so on.
 Because of that, expect polish and power.

 Brackets are designed to be minimal-yet-powerful.
-It does, however, offer some of the unique and useful features.
+It does, however, offer some of the unique and valuable features.

-One of those features being Extract, a tool that allows you to extract information such as colors, fonts, gradients, measurements, directly from PSDs as clean CSS.
+One feature is Extract, which allows you to extract information such as colors, fonts, gradients, measurements directly from PSDs as clean CSS.

 For front-end developers working in a design agency who have to recreate pixel-perfect sites from mock-ups, there may be no better tool for you.